mmccool/openscad-library/README.md

-# openscad-library
+# OpenSCAD Library
-A bunch of things I found useful for OpenScad work
+A bunch of things I found useful for OpenSCAD work.